jmanuelascacibar/fastai-course-notes/README.md

 - Navigate to the relevant chapter or topic you're interested in.
 The folders are organized based on the course structure.

 - Notebooks can be run using Jupyter Notebook or Jupyter Lab.
-Ensure you have the required libraries installed, preferably in a virtual environment.
+Ensure you have the required libraries installed.

 ## Topics Covered

-(Here, you can list the main topics or chapters from the course, e.g.,)

 Lesson 1: Practical Deep Learning for Coders 2022 (bird or forest image classifier)